 Verdict: Comfort, aerodynamics and features… a standout tri-suit for all race distances

-The Tokyo visual theme will need to be extended into 2021 now, but the LTD Tri Aero from Zoot is a good all-round tri-suit with little to fault.
-It definitely has a nod towards longer-distance triathletes thanks to its superior pocket space; the rear pocket is complemented by two tight side pockets on either leg that are perfect for gels and solves the storage issue better than the majority on test.
-The fit is also reasonable and didn’t inhibit run form, while the SBR 2D pad is agreeable on both the bike and run and for extended periods.
+The Tokyo visual theme may have been extended into 2021, but the LTD Tri Aero from Zoot is still a good all-round tri-suit with little to fault.
+It definitely delivers a nod towards longer-distance triathletes thanks to its superior pocket space; the rear pocket is complemented by two tight side pockets on either leg that are perfect for gels and solve the storage issue better than many.
+The fit is also reasonable and didn’t inhibit run form, while the SBR 2D pad is agreeable on both the bike and run, including for extended periods.
 The Italian Primo fabric is comfortable and breathable, while the technology employed in the suit should result in aerodynamic returns.
 The full-length zipper and design appeal of the suit help to deliver a solid all-rounder, which is well-crafted and does a lot of things well, rather than one or two things that are truly outstanding.